 The web is several decades old.
-But it largely still relies on the same method of monetisation as it always has: advertising.
+But it largely still relies on the same method of monetization as it always has: advertising.
 However, things are changing thanks to the power of cryptocurrency and blockchain.
-It’s what Trend Micro has coined the “crypto-monetised web” (CMW).
+It’s what Trend Micro has coined the “crypto-monetized web” (CMW).
 But where there’s money to be made and users to be scammed, cybercrime is never far away.
-The key will be to head off cyber-threats before they have time to make a serious impact—and that will require action from users and the online organisations they interact with.
+The key will be to head off cyber-threats before they have time to make a serious impact—and that will require action from users and the online organizations they interact with.

 What is the CMW?

 In the CMW era, every internet user has a cryptocurrency-related monetary value.
 Users can spend currency on other people, like content creators, driving up their reputation value.
 Effectively, a user’s online reputation becomes a tradeable good or investment opportunity, like company stock.
 There are already websites out there enabling this new paradigm.

 Bitclout is a Twitter-like website that has implemented just such a reputation system.
 While users can read, like and reshare content just as they would on Twitter, they also have the option to buy the Bitclout coins (currently known as DESO) of creators they like or think will make a good investment.
 There are other CMW-like versions of popular platforms like Facebook (Privi), YouTube (Glass) and Spotify (Audius).
 Some leverage common cryptocurrencies like Ethereum, while others have their own dedicated zones.
 In time, we could see the big platforms start to acquire these companies or develop their own home-grown CMW capabilities.

 Ye,t in the digital world, there are always individuals waiting to pounce.
 The Trend Micro report warns of several CMW attack scenarios, including:

 - Identity theft via hijacking user-profiles and stealing their cryptocurrency, or using popular accounts to spread malware and/or scams